viktormiok/featureSelection4multiOmicsIntegration/README.md

 # Discussion

-The thesis compares the overlap and differences in selected features across methods.
-Supervised and unsupervised approaches often select distinct sets of features, with multi-omics-aware methods providing more balanced selections across datasets.
+The thesis evaluates how different methods converge or diverge in the features they select.
+Supervised and unsupervised approaches tend to identify largely non‑overlapping feature sets, whereas multi‑omics‑aware methods yield a more balanced and consistently distributed selection across datasets.
 The workflow demonstrates the importance of method choice and external information in multi-omics feature selection.
 [Zhuang_202...ter thesis | PDF]